Yash020405/mattermost/AssignmentSubmission.md

 ### 2. Performance Bottlenecks with Large Datasets

 **Challenge**: The original implementation used individual document indexing, creating a new HTTP connection for each document.
-This approach couldn't scale to millions of messages.
+We discovered this approach couldn't scale to millions of messages.

-**Solution**: I implemented a custom bulk indexing system that drastically improved throughput:
+**Solution**: After several failed attempts, we implemented a custom bulk indexing system that drastically improved throughput:

 ```go
 // New enhanced bulk indexer implementation